How Rodgers And Hammerstein Revolutionized Broadway

 TONY THOMAS: I wonder why there was so much difficulty in getting "Oklahoma!" staged.
 I've heard the difficulty was that you were a new team.
 But you had known each other and worked together before.

 RICHARD RODGERS: Yes.
 But nobody took that very seriously.
 These were two amateur songs that we wrote together for a college show.
-And there was an almost superstitious feeling on the part of the people in the business - that anybody who had worked with 24 years with one man, as I had with Larry, simply couldn't hit it off with a brand-new partner.
-So this ought to put superstition to rest on - I hope - a permanent basis.
+And there was an almost superstitious feeling on the part of the people in the business - that anybody who had worked for 24 years with one man, as I had with Larry, simply couldn't hit it off with a brand-new partner.
+So this ought to put superstition to rest on, I hope, a permanent basis.

 GROSS: So that was Richard Rodgers being interviewed in 1960.
 And my guest Todd Purdum is the author of the new book "Something Wonderful: Rodgers And Hammerstein's Broadway Revolution."
 So "Oklahoma!" was considered a breakthrough.
 What made it a breakthrough?

-PURDUM: Well, for one thing almost all musical comedies of that era opened with a big choral number to satisfy latecomers.
-The rustling playbills, they'd get them adjusted.
-They'd have a display of pulchritude across this footlight with the dancing girls and boys singing a big ensemble number.
+PURDUM: Well, for one thing almost all musical comedies of that era opened with a big choral number to satisfy latecomers, the rustling playbills.
+They'd get them adjusted.
+They'd have a display of pulchritude across this footlights with dancing girls and boys singing a big ensemble number.
 But "Oklahoma!" began the same way that "Green Grow The Lilacs" did - with a woman churning butter on the stage and a cowboy singing offstage in the wings.
 And it was quiet.
 And it was so quiet that it landed like a bomb.
 It was revolutionary.
 Nobody could sort of believe that a musical comedy would open in such a naturalistic way.

-Then it proceeded to unfold.
-And the story's very simple.
-As I said, it's about which of two guys is going to take a girl to a party.
-But it involved real characters and real people with real emotions and not some cartoonish figures that were strung together just as an excuse for having some wonderful songs.

 GROSS: So "Green Grow The Lilacs," the play that "Oklahoma!" was adapted from, was written in France by a 29-year-old gay cowboy turned poet and playwright who was from Oklahoma.
 And you say he was trying in that play to capture his nostalgic feelings about growing up in Oklahoma before it was a state.
 So Hammerstein worked the stage directions into his lyric for "Oh, What A Beautiful Morning," which is one of the songs from "Oklahoma!"
 Would you read the stage directions?
 And then we'll hear the song.
 And we'll see how Hammerstein worked in the stage directions into the lyric.